Unterschleißheim: History

 The community suffered heavy losses during the Thirty Years' War (1618-48).

 The Palace Complex in Schleissheim was built over a period of 130 years, (from the 1590s by the Dukes of Bavaria, to the 1720s by the Electors of Bavaria).
 The palace was mostly used as a summer residence for the Bavarian rulers of the House of Wittelsbach.

 As part of the administrative reforms in Bavaria in 1818, Unterschleissheim became an independent political community, (thus separated from the community of Oberschleissheim with its Palace Complex).

 From 1856 to 1858 the first railway line from Munich to Landshut passed through Unterschleissheim, with a station in the nearby village of Lohhof.

 Original train station in Lohhof, part of Unterschleissheim.
 Station was built in 1858.
-Photo taken ca. 1930 (digitally colorized).
+Photo taken c.
+1930 (digitally colorized).

 During the late 19th century, the area between Unterschleissheim and Dachau was considered a 'Painter's Paradise' for nature artists.

 Painters and illustrators such as Otto Hupp, Frank Behrens, Max Hein-Neufeld and Heinz Katzenberger should be mentioned.

 During the Nazi Era, a forced labor facility was built in Lohhof to grow and process flax for the textile industry.
 About 300 women were forced to work here until the facility was destroyed by the Americans during the Liberation of Dachau and Munich in 1945.

 After 1945, the community's population grew dramatically.
 Many apartment buildings and industries have been developed since then.

 The city was given an official coat of arms in 1965.

 In 1979 and 1980, the Autobahn (A92) was constructed just west of Unterschleissheim.

-City Symbol
+City symbol

 Unterschleißheim's coat of arms symbolises the city's past and present.
 The shield of the coat of arms is divided.
 The upper part shows a golden zigzag line on a blue background.
 The lower part incorporates a green branch of a spruce and a green oak leaf on a golden background.